Home » Computer Guides » Windows 11 Network Sharing Not Working.

 You need to add passwords to all your networked accounts.

-After adding a password, the next thing to do is to turn on Password Protected Sharing.
+After adding a password to your account, the next thing to do is to turn on Password Protected Sharing.

 Click the Start button and then type “advanced sharing settings“.
 Click on Manage Advanced Sharing Settings.